Terms & Conditions for Business Customers

 1 - General Terms

 - 1.1 The lighting design service provided by Thorlux Lighting is a non-contractual service.

-- 1.2 Lighting designs are carried out in accordance with any information provided to us.
+- 1.2 Lighting designs will be carried out in accordance with information provided, such as a lighting specification.
+Where no information is provided, lighting design criteria will be selected in accordance with the minimum required values as detailed within guidance provided by CIBSE/SLL or British/Irish Standards.
 Thorlux will not be held responsible if inaccurate, incomplete or out of date information is provided.

 2 - Emergency Lighting